gvwilson/thirdbit/src/fiction/madica/index.md

 Whatever else she might have said was cut off by a new alarm going,
 "BRRRRMP!
 BRRRRMP!
 BRRRRMP!"
-and another recorded voice saying,
+and another mechanical voice saying, "Warning—collision alert.
-"Warning—collision alert.
 Warning—collision imminent.
 Total destruction of this space craft in five… four…"